Sunland-Tujunga, Los Angeles

-Sunland-Tujunga /təˈhʌŋɡə/ is a Los Angeles city neighborhood within the Crescenta Valley and Verdugo Mountains.
+Sunland-Tujunga /təˈhʌŋɡə/ is a neighborhood in Los Angeles, California, within the Crescenta Valley and Verdugo Mountains.
 Sunland and Tujunga began as separate settlements and today are linked through a single police station, branch library, neighborhood council, chamber of commerce, city council district, and high school.
 The merging of these communities under a hyphenated name goes back as far as 1928.
 Sunland-Tujunga contains the highest point of the city, Mount Lukens.

 History

 Pre-colonial and Mexican eras

 Sunland and Tujunga were originally home to the Tongva people.
 In 1840, the area was part of the Rancho Tujunga Mexican land grant, but later developers marked off a plot of land known as the Tejunga Park, or the Tujunga Park Tract.

 The name "Tujunga" (or Tuxunga) is assumed to have meant "old woman's place" in the Fernandeño language, a dialect of the extinct Tongva language, where tuxu, "old woman", is a term for Mother Earth in Tongva mythology.
 The term is thought to relate to an ethnohistoric narrative, known as Khra'wiyawi, collected by Carobeth Laird from Juan and Juana Menendez at the Leonis Adobe in 1916.
 In the narrative, the wife of Khra'wiyawi (the chief of the region) is stricken with grief over the untimely loss of her daughter.
 In her sadness, she retreats to the mountains and turns to stone.
 It is this event that is thought to be the basis for the village name.
 In fact, a large rock in Little Tujunga Canyon looks like an old woman in a sitting position.